 On September 10, 2018, the Company entered into a contract with the U.S. Biomedical Advanced Research and Development Authority ("BARDA") pursuant to which SIGA agreed to deliver up to 1,488,000 courses of oral TPOXX® to the U.S. Strategic National Stockpile ("Strategic Stockpile"), and to manufacture and deliver to the Strategic Stockpile, or store as vendor-managed inventory, up to 212,000 courses of the intravenous (IV) formulation of TPOXX® ("IV TPOXX®").
 Additionally, the contract includes funding from BARDA for advanced development of IV TPOXX®, post-marketing activities for oral and IV TPOXX®, and supportive procurement activities.
-The contract with BARDA (as amended, modified, or supplemented from time to time, the "2018 BARDA Contract") currently contemplates, as of April 30, 2019, up to approximately \$600.1 million of payments, of which approximately \$51.7 million of payments are included within the base period of performance of five years, approximately \$12.2 million of payments are related to exercised options and up to approximately \$536.2 million of payments are currently classified as unexercised options.
+The contract with BARDA (as amended, modified, or supplemented from time to time, the "2018 BARDA Contract") contemplates, as of June 30, 2019, up to approximately \$600.1 million of payments, of which approximately \$51.7 million of payments are included within the base period of performance of five years, approximately \$23.4 million of payments are related to exercised options and up to approximately \$525.0 million of payments are currently classified as unexercised options.
 BARDA may choose in its sole discretion when, or whether, to exercise any of the unexercised options.
 The period of performance for options is up to ten years from the date of entry into the 2018 BARDA Contract and such options could be exercised at any time during the contract term, including during the base period of performance.
+On May 20, 2019, an option for the manufacture and delivery of 363,070 courses of oral TPOXX® was modified to divide it into four procurement-related options.
+One of the four new procurement-related options provides for the payment of \$11.2 million for the procurement of raw materials to be used in the manufacture of at least 363,070 course of oral TPOXX®.
+This new option was exercised simultaneously with the aforementioned modification.
+Each of the other three new options individually specifies the delivery of approximately 121,000 courses of oral TPOXX® for consideration of approximately \$34.0 million.
+In total, the four new options provide for the manufacture and delivery of 363,070 courses of oral TPOXX® for consideration of approximately \$112.5 million.
+The option modification did not change the overall total potential value of the 2018 BARDA Contract, nor did it change the total amount to be paid in connection with the manufacture and delivery of oral TPOXX® courses.

-The base period of performance provides for potential payments of approximately \$1.1 million for the delivery of approximately 35,700 courses of oral TPOXX® to the Strategic Stockpile; payments of \$8.0 million for the manufacture of 20,000 courses of final drug product of IV TPOXX® ("IV FDP"), of which \$3.2 million of payments are related to the manufacture of bulk drug substance ("IV BDS") to be used in the manufacture of IV FDP; payments of approximately \$32.0 million to fund advanced development of IV TPOXX®; and payments of approximately \$0.6 million for supportive procurement activities.
-As of March 31, 2019, the Company had received \$7.1 million for the first quarter 2019 delivery of approximately 23,000 courses of oral TPOXX® to the Strategic Stockpile and \$3.2 million for the 2018 manufacture of IV BDS.
+The base period of performance provides for potential payments of approximately \$51.7 million for the following activities: payments of approximately \$11.1 million for the delivery of approximately 35,700 courses of oral TPOXX® to the Strategic Stockpile; payments of \$8.0 million for the manufacture of 20,000 courses of final drug product of IV TPOXX® ("IV FDP"), of which \$3.2 million of payments are related to the manufacture of bulk drug substance ("IV BDS") to be used in the manufacture of IV FDP; payments of approximately \$32.0 million to fund advanced development of IV TPOXX®; and payments of approximately \$0.6 million for supportive procurement activities.
+As of June 30, 2019, the Company had received \$7.1 million for the first quarter 2019 delivery of approximately 23,000 courses of oral TPOXX® to the Strategic Stockpile and \$3.2 million for the 2018 manufacture of IV BDS.
 IV BDS is expected to be used for the manufacture of 20,000 courses of IV FDP.
-The \$3.2 million received for the manufacture of IV BDS has been recorded as deferred revenue as of December 31, 2018 and March 31, 2019.
+The \$3.2 million received for the manufacture of IV BDS has been recorded as deferred revenue as of December 31, 2018 and June 30, 2019.